chamilo/chamilo-lms/README.md

 Then make sure your database supports large prefixes (see [this Stack Overflow thread](https://stackoverflow.com/questions/43379717/how-to-enable-large-index-in-mariadb-10/43403017#43403017) if you use MySQL < 5.7 or MariaDB < 10.2.2).

+Load the (your-domain)/main/install/ URL to start the installer (which is very similar to the installer in previous versions).
+If the installer is pure-HTML and doesn't appear with a clean layout, that's because you didn't follow these instructions carefully.
+Go back to the beginning of this section and try again.

-If you are installing this development version in a subdirectory, you will need to add "folder" in configuration.php:
+Finally, if you are installing this development version in a subdirectory, you will need to add "folder" in configuration.php once the installation process finished:
 ```
 $_configuration['url_append'] = 'the-folder';
 ```